whisperpine/totp-server/CONTRIBUTING.md

 The `main` branch is for actively developing the next version which may include breaking changes.

-Use branches `release/v1.2` to fix issues found in `v1.2.x` and publish new patch versions.
+Use release branches like `release/v1.2` to fix issues found in `v1.2.x` and publish new patch versions.
+These fixes should be first merged into `main` branch if applicable, then `git cherry-pick` to the release branch.